 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Content Sharing Process – Summary
+WordPress Traffic Automation System: Content Distribution Phase – Summary

-Once you have your site and plugins fully set up and expertly configured, all you then need to do to automatically bring web traffic is post new content regularly.
+Once you have your site and plugins set up and configured, all you have to do is add fresh content on a consistent basis to automatically start driving traffic.

-If you need help coming up with unlimited great ideas for posting content on your web site, then subscribe to our email training series here:
+If you need great topics for posting content on your site, then subscribe to our FREE email training course on growing your business online with content marketing here:

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is covered in the next article in our WordPress Traffic System series.
+Once you have configured your WordPress site, the next step is to optimize the process.
+This step is covered in the next article in our series.